Skip to content

 Score sequences

-Compute the exact generation probability of any CDR3 under the repertoire model with lzpgen().
+Compute the exact generation probability of any CDR3 under the repertoire model with pgen(), or flag anomalies with the self-calibrated SCALE score.

 Generate sequences

-Simulate novel sequences via LZ-constrained random walks — with optional V/J gene constraints.
+Simulate novel sequences via LZ-constrained or Markovian random walks, with optional V/J gene constraints.

 Measure diversity